-Before operating the motor, check the condition of the surrounding area to ensure safety.
-Before starting based on the guidance, import the EDS file to the configuration tool of the scanner and register the system configuration in advance.
+- Before operating the motor, check the condition of the surrounding area to ensure safety. - Before starting based on the guidance, import the GSD file to the configuration tool of the host controller and register the system configuration in advance.
 For details, contact your nearest Oriental Motor sales office.

-Check the installation and connection.
+STEP 1 Check the installation and connection.